On the curvature of biquotients

-Among the orbifolds $(S^3 \x S^3) \bq T^2$ there are examples with one singular point with $\Z_3$-isotropy and examples with two singular points, each with $\Z_2$-isotropy.
+Among the orbifolds $(S^3 \x S^3) \bq T^2$ there are examples with only one singular point, having isotropy group $\Z_3$, and examples with only two singular points, each with $\Z_2$ isotropy.
 Some of these examples are described in Table \ref{specialisotropy}.
 In \cite{FZ1} the authors get precisely the same minimal isotropy groups for positively curved six-dimensional orbifolds arising as quotients of Eschenburg spaces by an $S^1$ action.
-This raises the question of whether there are positively or almost positively curved orbifolds with one singular point having $\Z_2$ as its isotropy group.
+This raises the question of whether there are positively or almost positively curved orbifolds having a unique singular point, with $\Z_2$ as its isotropy group.

 The paper is organised as follows.
 In Section \ref{Biqs} we recall the basic notation and techniques which will be used throughout the paper.
 In Section \ref{Esch} we apply these techniques to the Eschenburg spaces in order to prove Theorem \ref{thmA}, \ref{QPcurvEsch} and \ref{APcurvEsch}, and Theorem \ref{thmB}\ref{APcurvEsOrb}.
 In Section \ref{Baz} we examine the Bazaikin spaces and prove Theorem \ref{thmA}, \ref{QPBaz} and \ref{APBaz}, together with Theorem \ref{topBaz}.
 Finally, in Section \ref{4orbs} we turn our attention to torus quotients of $S^3 \x S^3$ and establish Theorem \ref{thmB}\ref{APorbs}.